 Here's what tax pros are looking for in Donald Trump's returns

 Donald Trump's tax returns, long the subject of speculation and a bitter legal fight, are set to be made public.
-After last week releasing a summary of the IRS' efforts to audit the former president, along with some details of his income in recent years, the House Ways and Means Committee plans to release the documents on Friday.
+After last week releasing a summary of the IRS' efforts to audit the former president, along with some details of his income in recent years, the House Ways and Means Committee early Friday released redacted versions of six years' worth of his returns.

 Whether Americans will learn much from the returns is another question.
 Trump's finances are known to be complex, with the IRS itself complaining about the difficulty of examining every entity from which he may have drawn income.

-Here are the areas tax professionals said they plan to focus on once the six years of returns, dating from 2015 to 2020, are released.
+Here are the areas tax professionals said they plan to focus on.

 What do the returns actually show about his finances?